Afrrcyn/compYear2/progLanguagesParadigm/Pointers, MALLOC and Stdlib.md

 int main(int argc, char **argv) {...}
 ```
-And all global variables are stored in static memory, all local variables that are not defined via `malloc` are stored in the stack and anything defined by `malloc` is stored in the heap.
+And all global variables are stored in ==static memory==, all local variables that are not defined via `malloc` are stored in the stack and anything defined by `malloc` is stored in the ==heap==.
 And *i think*, all pointers are stored on the stack.